-Interest income includes coupons earned on fixed-income financial assets and accrued discount and premium on promissory notes and other discounted instruments.
-When loans become doubtful of collection, they are written down to their recoverable amounts and interest income is thereafter recognised based on the rate of interest that was used to discount the future cash flows for the purpose of measuring the recoverable amount.
+Interest income includes income earned on fixed-income financial assets.
+When deposits become doubtful of collection, they are written down to their recoverable amounts and interest income is thereafter recognised based on the rate of interest that was used to discount the future cash flows for the purpose of measuring the recoverable amount.